Jean-Michel Carboni: Career

-Carboni began his career in French diplomacy as advisor to the Commercial Counsellor of the French Embassy in Oslo (Norway) and then as Trade attaché at French Embassy of Athens (Greece).
-He came back to France to work at Nestlé's marketing department, before joining in 1979 the SAPAR subsidiary of French public group EDF-GDF (EDF: Électricité de France and GDF: Gaz de France today Engie).
-In SAPAR (Financial Controlling firm of EDF) subsidiary, Carboni is CFO of French nuclear power stations, including Creys-Malville power plant.
-Then he joined GDF's Finance department as Chief of the Treasury and of the Trading room (management of assets and debt: €15 billion).
-In collaboration with CFO Robert Delbos, they modernised EDF-GDF's financial functioning, managed the second biggest Swaps portfolio right after the World Bank and were pioneers in terms of raising funds.
+Carboni began his career in French diplomacy as advisor to the commercial counsellor of the French Embassy in Oslo (Norway), then as trade attaché at French Embassy of Athens (Greece).
+He returned to France to work in Nestlé's marketing department before joining, in 1979, SAPAR, a subsidiary of the French public group EDF-GDF (EDF: Électricité de France; GDF: Gaz de France today Engie).
+Within SAPAR (the financial controlling subsidiary of EDF), Carboni served as CFO of several French nuclear power stations, including the Creys-Malville plant.
+He then joined GDF’s Finance Department as head of Treasury and the trading room (managing assets and debt: €15 billion).
+In collaboration with CFO Robert Delbos, he modernised EDF-GDF’s financial operations, managed the world’s second-largest swaps portfolio after the World Bank, and was among the pioneers of modern fundraising techniques.

-In 1997, Carboni took over as CEO of COFATHEC Italy (€300M of turnover, 3,000 employees) and later CEO of COFATHEC group today renamed ENGIE Cofely (€2,8bn of turnover in 2018) and between 2001 and 2003 he is the Delegate General of the e-compagnie (in charge of new technologies, internet, intranet, e-purchasing).
-He came back in 2004 at GDF's Finance department to manage the purchase of Romanian group DistriGaz Sud (€500M, 10,000 employees).
-Then he was appointed CFO of CNIEG (National Pension Fund of Electricity and Gas Industries) to restructure the IEG pension fund (with €1 billion of financing).
+In 1997, Carboni became CEO of COFATHEC Italy (€300M turnover, 3,000 employees) and later CEO of the COFATHEC group, renamed ENGIE Cofely (€2.8bn turnover in 2018); he was also a member of the executive committee of ENGIE Solutions (€10bn turnover in 2020).
+Between 2001 and 2003, he served as delegate general of the e-compagnie (in charge of new technologies, internet, intranet, and e-purchasing).
+He returned in 2004 to GDF’s Finance Department to oversee the acquisition of the Romanian group DistriGaz Sud (€500M, 10,000 employees).
+He was then appointed CFO of the CNIEG (National Pension Fund of Electricity and Gas Industries) to restructure the IEG pension fund (with €1 billion in financing).

-Between 2005 and 2007, he was CFO and CEO of Gaz de France CEE (Central and Eastern Europe) in charge of subsidiaries as Égáz-Dégáz, DistriGaz, etc.
+Between 2005 and 2007, he served as CFO and CEO of Gaz de France Central and Eastern Europe, overseeing subsidiaries such as Égáz-Dégáz and DistriGaz.

-After the merger of Gaz de France and Suez in 2008, GDF Suez was born, and Carboni became CEO of the Italian Business Unit (GDF Suez Italy), today known as Engie Italy (revenue 2009: €1.4 billion and two million customers).
-This Business Unit gathers power plants, gas networks, storage centres and renewable energy.
+After the 2008 merger of Gaz de France and Suez, forming GDF Suez, Carboni became CEO of the Italian Business Unit (GDF Suez Italy), today known as Engie Italy (2009 revenue: €1.4 billion and two million customers).
+This Business Unit brings together power plants, gas networks, storage centres, and renewable energy assets.

-Between 2010 and 2012, Carboni was in charge of the DSI : GDF Suez's IT department (€1.35 billion in 2012) with the mission to pool IT services and to create ENGIE IT (at that time GDF Suez IT) with a launch capital of €45 million.
-In 2013, ENGIE IT is the major IT (Information & Technologies) subsidiary of the European continent with a turnover of €600 million and 2,700 employees.
+Between 2010 and 2012, Carboni headed the DSI, GDF Suez’s IT department (€1.35 billion in 2012), with the mission of pooling IT services and creating ENGIE IT (then GDF Suez IT) with initial capital of €45 million.
+In 2013, ENGIE IT became one of the largest IT subsidiaries in Europe, with €600 million in turnover and 2,700 employees.
+Carboni served as its CEO from 2012 to 2015.
 Carboni is the CEO of ENGIE IT between 2012 and 2015.

-In 2016, Carboni was a special adviser of Isabelle Kocher (CEO) and Gérard Mestrallet (chairman) of Engie group.
+In 2016, Carboni was special adviser to Isabelle Kocher (CEO) and Gérard Mestrallet (Chairman) of the Engie Group.

-In 2018, he was the co-founder and chairman of an advisory firm specialising in renewable energies.
+In 2018, he co-founded and chaired an advisory firm specialising in renewable energies.